-Board of Commissioners
+The Board of Fire Commissioners

 The Fire District is governed by a board of elected officials comprised of three fire commissioners.
-Regular board meetings start at 1:00 p.m. on the first and third Tuesdays of each month.
-Meetings are held at Station 34, which serves as the District’s headquarters station (253 North Fifth Ave.).
+The Board’s proceedings are governed by Chapter 52.14 of the Revised Code of Washington (RCW).
+The RCW establishes fire commissioner qualifications, sets their compensation rate, and establishes requirements for governing the Fire District.
 Fire commissioners serve as the citizen’s elected representatives charged with overseeing management of the Fire District.
 On a staggered basis, they are elected at-large to serve six-year terms.